matestack/matestack-ui-core/docs/api/components/rails_view.md

 #### # view - optional
 Expects a string, specifying the path of the view that should be rendered by the component.
-The path resolution works like rails `render 'your_path'` path resolution.
+The path resolution works like Rails `render 'your_path'` path resolution.

 #### # partial - optional
 Expects a string, specifying the partial that should be rendered by the component.
-The path resolution works like rails `render partial: 'your_path'` path resolution.
+The path resolution works like Rails `render partial: 'your_path'` path resolution.

 ## Example 1 - Using Rails View and Partial on a page, component or app